Financial Aid Shopping Sheet

 The Shopping Sheet may not include all of the student’s awards or resources.
 For example, it does not include any Veterans Affairs education benefits including Montgomery GI Bill, Post 9/11 GI Bill, Yellow Ribbon Program, and Federal Tuition Assistance.

-Cost of Attendance (COA): The estimated amount (not including grants and scholarships) that it will cost the student to go to school during the 2014–15 academic year.
+Cost of Attendance (COA): The estimated amount (not including grants and scholarships) that it will cost the student to go to school during a specific academic year.

 COA includes tuition and fees; housing and meals; and allowances for books, supplies, transportation, loan fees, and dependent care.
 It also includes miscellaneous and personal expenses, such as an allowance for the rental or purchase of a personal computer; costs related to a disability; and reasonable costs for eligible study-abroad programs.
 For students attending less than half-time, the COA includes tuition and fees; an allowance for books, supplies, and transportation; and dependent care expenses.